 Without going too deep into each provider, there’s:

 But how do you choose a good one?

 That’s actually the big question here as you want the most secure encrypted email service you can find to send documents securely and privately online.

-- What level of encryption does the service offers?
+What level of encryption does the service offer?

 Not all encryption is created equal, so be sure to learn to what level does the provider encrypts your email messages and attachments.

 What about server connections?
 Are those encrypted as well?